 The Digital Media City or DMC stands tall with the World Cup Stadium, World Cup Park, and Eco Village, which comprise the new Sangam Millennium City.
-The DMC is a complex that aims to promote and contribute to Korea's entertainment, IT, and human resources industries.
-It houses research and innovation centers of globally known organizations such as Samsung, LG, MBC, Lotte, SBS, and KBS.
+The DMC is a complex that aims to promote Korea's entertainment, IT, and human resources industries.
+It houses research and innovation centers of globally known companies such as Samsung, LG, MBC, Lotte, SBS, and KBS.

-If you're into sleek-looking business parks, you'll definitely enjoy your visit to the Digital Media City.
-At night, it's filled with spectacular LED-media installations, media walls, and media facades.
+If you're into sleek-looking business parks, you should definitely have the Digital Media City in your Seoul itinerary.
+At night, the DMC is filled with spectacular LED-media installations, media walls, and media facades.
 There's also a media pole in the plaza that adjusts its visuals depending on the movement of the people passing by.

 If you'd like to add the evening DMC walking tour to your list of things to do in Seoul, you can check out Digital Media City's guide here.

 14. Get rid of your fatigue at Sealala Water Park's jjimjilbang or Korean sauna.

 As with other East Asian countries, you can visit a traditional spa to get rid of your body's soreness and reduce your stress level.
 Known as jjimjilbang in Korea, these spas offer wet and dry sauna, massage, facials, as well as a place for napping or sleeping to help you restore your wellbeing.

 You can easily lose track of time when you're inside a jjimjilbang.
 Once you're inside the communal space, you'll find all sorts of activity areas, such as the DVD room, arcade room, massage chairs, and cafeteria in Sealala.
 Having a rejuvenating time is definitely a great way to end your Seoul travel.